- You can install Group Policy Management Console in Windows 10 to simplify Group Policy Management.

 - Then click Next to download the package.

-- Thereafter, open File Explorer’s window by pressing the folder icon on the taskbar for it.
+- After that, open File Explorer’s window by pressing the folder icon on the Taskbar.

 - Open the folder you saved the Group Policy Management Console package in.